MicrosoftDocs/azure-docs/articles/storage/blobs/blob-inventory.md

 ## Pricing and billing

+Pricing for inventory is based on the number of blobs and containers that are scanned during the billing period.
+As an example, suppose an account contains one million blobs, and blob inventory is set to run once per week.
+After four weeks, four million blob entries will have been scanned.

-Configuring an inventory policy can result in additional charges to your account.
-For each successful inventory run, the account is billed per million objects listed.
-Once an inventory rule is completed, additional standard data storage and operations charges will be incurred for storing, reading, and writing the inventory generated blobs in the account.
+Blob inventory metering begin charging on October 1, 2021.
+Regional pricing will be published at that time.
+The baseline price without regional adjustment is approximately $0.0025 USD per million entries scanned for blob storage and $0.0035 USD if Data Lake Storage Gen2 is enabled.
+After inventory files are created, additional standard data storage and operations charges will be incurred for storing, reading, and writing the inventory-generated files in the account.

+After an inventory report is complete, additional standard data storage and operations charges are incurred for storing, reading, and writing the inventory report in the storage account.

 If a rule contains a prefix that overlaps with a prefix of any other rule, then the same blob can appear in more than one inventory report.
-You'll be billed for both instances.
+In this case, you are billed for both instances.
 For example, assume that the `prefixMatch` element of one rule is set to `["inventory-blob-1", "inventory-blob-2"]`, and the `prefixMatch` element of another rule is set to `["inventory-blob-10", "inventory-blob-20"]`.
 An object named `inventory-blob-200` appears in both inventory reports.

 Snapshots and versions of a blob also count towards billing even if you've set `includeSnapshots` and `includeVersions` filters to `false`.
 Those filter values don't affect billing.
 You can use them only to filter what appears in the report.